EAkeweje/GPmix/README.md

     Projector(basis_type = 'bspline', basis_params = {'order': 1})
     Projector(basis_type = 'wavelet', basis_params = {'wv_name': 'haar', 'resolution': 1})
     ```
-    The default behavior for projecting onto `fourier` basis is to set the period equal to the length of the domain of the functional data.
-This approach works well for all datasets considered in our numerical study.
-However, we have included the period as a hyperparameter in case users want to project onto Fourier functions with lower (or even higher) oscillations.
+    For `fourier`, the default configuration is setting the `'period'` equal to the length of the domain of the functional data.
+This approach works well for all datasets investigated in our paper.
+However, we have included the period as a hyperparameter in case users want to project onto Fourier functions with lower (or higher) oscillations.
 For `bspline`, if `basis_params` is not specified, the default configuration `basis_params = {'order': 3}` will be applied.
 Similarly, for `wavelet`, if `basis_params` is not specified, the default configuration `basis_params = {'wv_name': 'db5', 'resolution': 1}` will be applied.

 **Attributes** <br>
 - <strong> n_features (int) </strong>: number of evaluation points for each sample curve and for the projection functions.